Charlotte Mason FAQ: Answers to Frequently Asked Questions

 How does a Charlotte Mason education differ from a classical education?

 In every area in which I was able to implement her ideas and curriculum, they worked very, very well.
-As I’m watching my grandchildren learn from the beginning with CM methods, I see that these methods when fully implemented, produce something beautiful.
+As I’m watching my grandchildren learn from the beginning with CM books and methods, I see that these methods when fully implemented, produce something beautiful.
 Even if you’re starting late or trying to recover from a bad school situation, you can jump into CM and you and your family can benefit.

 Is the Living Books Press edition of the Charlotte Mason Home Education series complete and unabridged?

-Return to the Charlotte Mason page.
+Learn more at the Charlotte Mason page.